 By Kathy Smith

-It’s now nearly 150 years since the Great Chicago Fire, which, according to popular legend, broke out after Catherine O’Leary’s infamous milking cow kicked over a lantern in the barn on the night of October 8, 1871.
+It’s now more than 150 years since the Great Chicago Fire, which, according to popular legend, broke out after Catherine O’Leary’s infamous milking cow kicked over a lantern in the barn on the night of October 8, 1871.
 The resulting barn fire, aided by the wind, destroyed three square miles of the City of Chicago, killing approximately 300 people, destroying 18,000 buildings, and leaving 100,000 people – a third of the city’s population – homeless before it was finally brought under control the next day.

 The Great Chicago Fire changed the way public officials and firefighters viewed fire safety.
 Now, fire departments everywhere educate the public about the importance of fire prevention and safety.

 The Currier & Ives lithograph of the Great Chicago Fire shows people fleeing across the Randolph Street Bridge.
 Thousands of people literally ran for their lives before the flames, unleashing remarkable scenes of terror and dislocation.
 Legend has it that this devastating fire was caused by a milk cow kicking over a lantern in the barn.

 Fire is an ever-present concern for barn owners.
 Farm fires pose a unique threat because farms tend to be isolated and without access to large quantities of water, and they’re located in rural areas without easy access to the services of the well-equipped fire departments of urban areas.
 And because barns and their contents are typically highly flammable, fires in these buildings can quickly burn out of control.
 According to the Farm & Food Care Ontario website, it takes only three to four minutes of the fire starting for the barn to be completely filled with smoke, and a barn will be completely engulfed in less than six minutes.